Skip to main navigation Skip to main content

 Tip

-Tools such as the Three Houses and Future House can help to better engage children and young people and help them express their worries, hopes and dreams.
+Tools such as The Three Houses Tool and The Future House can help to better engage children and young people and help them express their worries, hopes and dreams.

 Child-centred case plans